Raw Striker

 Raw Striker Ltd. (formerly Raw Engineering) was a kit car manufacturer established in 1999.
-In 2002 they acquired the rights to the Sylva Striker kit car, which they have since modified and on which the Fulcrum is based.
-It is based in Shelwick, just north of Hereford.
+In 2002 they acquired the rights to the Sylva Striker kit car, which they have since modified.
+It serves as the inspiration for the Fulcrum, a similar high performance sports car.
+Raw Striker is based in Shelwick, just north of Hereford.
 In August 2010 the company was purchased by Callum and Jeremy Bulmer from the original owner Mel Coppock.

 Raw Striker was acquired by MK Automotive Ltd. in 2021.

 Cars

 Raw manufacture three models, which use very similar chassis and layout.
 The Striker, Fulcrum and Phoenix.

 Striker

 The Striker can be bought as a self-build kit, or as a partly or fully built car.

 The original Raw Striker was substantially the same as the Sylva Striker, with minor changes.
 It is a lightweight, spartan, sports car, with a FMR layout.
 There is a large range of suitable engines, though Raw themselves specialise in the Toyota 4AGE engine.

 The Striker is a successful racing car with particular success in 750 Motor Club races.
 Additionally, there is a race series only for Strikers in Ireland and another single-make series is being launched by the 750 Motor Club for Raw Strikers.